ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

      (build-list grid-size (lambda (x) (list x y "blank"))))))
 ```

 Here `build-list n value-as-lambda` creates a list of n items with cohesive values.
 Thoses values are based on a `lambda`: an anonymous and temporary function to call for the creation of the value.
 The lambda takes the current index as argument.
-In fact, we operate in nested lists to obtain this full grid of `(x y tile-type)` tuples.
+In fact, I operate in nested lists to obtain this full grid of `(x y tile-type)` tuples.

 Now, my wall's definition: